guides:ssh-multipl-folk-nodes

 Setting a Bash Variable

-You can set a Bash variable called FOLK_SHARE_NODE
+You can set a Bash variable called FOLK_SHARE_NODE to the string folk-convivial in several ways:

 Temporary (Within Current Session)